retr0-13/linuxallremote/README.md

 - creating Reverse Shell with metasploit;
 - manage docker containers and images;
 - download and use the last PoC remote exploits;
+- download some tools and attack with curl via Tor;

 and much more...